rahulkallur/aws-s3-events-and-lambda-dynamodb/README.md

 S3 Bucket: The bucket to which files are uploaded and trigger the Lambda function.
 DynamoDB Table: A table to store the bucket name, file name, and other metadata.
 DynamoDB table must have a primary key (e.g., Key or KeyID) and fields for bucket name, file name, and timestamp.

+# Permissions
+The Lambda function requires the following permissions:

+S3 Read Access: To read the S3 event and capture file details.
+DynamoDB Write Access: To insert records into the specified DynamoDB table.
+CloudWatch Logs Access: For logging Lambda execution data.

+# Conclusion
+This Lambda function automates the process of capturing S3 upload events and storing metadata in DynamoDB, allowing you to track file uploads in your AWS environment.